aartikis/RTEC/README.md

 ### Installation and Usage Instructions

 We encourage the use of a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid potential conflicts with the packages installed in your system.
-Install virtual environment support with ``` pip install virtualenv ```.
-Note that, when installing Python packages, you may need to substitute ``` pip ``` with ``` pip3 ```, depending on the package installer of your system.
+Install virtual environment support with ``` pip3 install virtualenv ```.
+Note that, when installing Python packages, you may need to substitute ``` pip3 ``` with ``` pip ```, depending on the package installer of your system.
 To install and run RTEC, please follow the steps below:

 Open a terminal and type: